abhilashgd/MicroServiceNotes/README.md

 			principle in Java OOps.
 			b) It becomes harder to change microservice without affecting the client.
 In reality, the client doesn't need to know microservice and its implementation behind.

+			a) With API gateway we can centralise common functionalities like authentication, logging, and authorization.
+Now API will authenticate all requests hence each MS need not implement the same.
+Thus reduces code redundancy.
+			b) Multiple Versions of Service : Our MS is updated with the new changes, but the updated service is not compatible with the mobile client.
+Our mobile client will continue using version-V1 while other clients will move to the version-V2.
+This can be done using API Gateway Routing Technique
+				To address these issues, the architecture now contains another layer between the client and the microservices.
+This is API Gateway.
+API Gateway acts like a proxy that routes the request to the appropriate microservices and returns a response to the client.
+Microservices can also interact with each other through this Gateway.

 #15 What is API gateway in microservices?